tsai-SA/MetWAS_NESDA/README.md

 ## Predictive models
 The R script predict_model.R will read:
-1) the _AD_MetS.rds file from MetS_calc.R output
+1) The _AD_MetS.rds file from MetS_calc.R output
-2) the antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
+2) The antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
-3) a .rds file with ID and the covariates: assessment_centre, spectrometer, age, sex, smoking_status,     educatio, bmi, ethnicity, mdd, alcohol_drinking as columns.
+3) A .rds file with ID and the covariates: assessment_centre, spectrometer, age, sex, smoking_status,     educatio, bmi, ethnicity, mdd, alcohol_drinking as columns.
 Then the metabolic scores created in the previous step will be used to predict antidepressant exposure status in your cohort.